ddella/Caddy_Proxy/README.md

 - `TCP/8080` on Docker host is mapped to `TCP/80` on the **caddy** container
 - `TCP/8443` on Docker host is mapped to `TCP/443` on the **caddy** container

-So far it's pretty boring and there's nothing special here.
+What we did above is pretty boring and there's nothing special.
+The fun starts below 😀

-- `TCP/2080` on Docker host is mapped to `TCP/2080` on the **caddy** container, which reverse proxy to the **web** container `TCP/80`
+- `TCP/2080` on Docker host is mapped to `TCP/2080` on the **caddy** container, which reverse proxy to the **web** container on `TCP/80`.
-- `TCP/3080` on Docker host is mapped to `TCP/3080` on the **caddy** container, which reverse proxy to an external server `TCP/80`
+- `TCP/3080` on Docker host is mapped to `TCP/3080` on the **caddy** container, which reverse proxy to an external server on `TCP/80`.
-- `TCP/4080` on Docker host is mapped to `TCP/4080` on the **caddy** container, which reverse proxy to the Docker host `TCP/80`
+- `TCP/4080` on Docker host is mapped to `TCP/4080` on the **caddy** container, which reverse proxy on the Docker host `TCP/80`.

-This last two are the most interesting.
-It shows that you could give access to an external partner at a Docker container that will redirect the traffic to another server.
+The last two are the most interesting.
+It shows that you could give access to an external partner in a Docker container and the traffic can be redirected to another internal server.
 ### Installation

 1. get the official Caddy container for Docker Hub